huynguy-db/arcion-docs/content/docs/references/mapper-reference.md

 For example, source table name `<catalog>.<schema>.<table>` is mapped to `<catalog>_<schema>_<table>`.
 </dd>

-For example, notice the following Mapper sample is for MySQL-to-Kafka pipeline:
+For example, notice the following Mapper sample for MySQL-to-Kafka pipeline:

 ```YAML
 rules: